These observations have proven true for me. They’re mostly about people.

 Take any human character trait.
 Smart, stupid, easy-going, stubborn, kind, cruel.
 Anything.

-Every person on the planet has that trait, even if it’s in a different way to other people.
-Every person is kind in some way and cruel in another way.
-Smart in some way and stupid in another way.
+Every person on the planet has that trait, possibly in different ways.
+Every person is smart in one way and stupid in another way.

-It’s not valid to call one person “smart” and another person “stupid” without context, because each person is both smart and stupid, in a different way.
+It’s not right to call one person “smart” and another person “stupid” without context.

 Any time you are in two minds about something, you contradict yourself.
-You want to eat chocolate cake because it’s delicious, and you don’t want to eat chocolate cake because it’s fattening.
+You want chocolate cake because it’s delicious, and you don’t want chocolate cake because it’s fattening.

 People who contradict themselves aren’t evil.
 They’re people.

-Accept that some things are caused by many things, and some of those causes are hard to know.
+This leads to misunderstanding.
+Accept that some things have many causes, and that some of them are hard to know.

 Very few people intend to be malicious.
 It’s much more likely that the person misunderstands you, or you misunderstand the person.
-Until they confirm that they did it because they wanted to hurt you, it’s better to accept that you don’t understand why they did it.
+Unless someone confirms that they did something to hurt you, it’s better to assume that you don’t understand.

 Generally people change because they want to change.
-This means you cannot change a person, but perhaps you can teach or show them something that will make them want to change, than to try to change them.
+It’s better to show someone something that will make them want to change, than to try to change them.